-- Professional Liability Insurance Practitioners must have and maintain professional malpractice liability insurance with limits that meet Passport criteria.
-This coverage shall extend to Passport Members and the Practitioner's activities on Passport's behalf.
-Practitioners maintaining coverage under Federal tort or self-insured policies are not required to include amounts of coverage on their application for professional or medical malpractice insurance. - Inability to Perform Practitioners must disclose any inability to perform essential functions of a Practitioner in their area of practice with or without reasonable accommodation.
-If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner. - Lack of Present Illegal Drug Use Practitioners must disclose if they are currently using any illegal drugs/substances. - Criminal Convictions - Practitioners must disclose if they have ever had any of the following: - o Criminal convictions, including guilty convictions, pleas, or adjudicated pretrial diversions for crimes against person such as murder, rape, assault, and other similar crimes. - o Financial crimes such as extortion, embezzlement, income tax evasion, insurance fraud and other similar crimes. - o Any crime that placed the Medicaid or Medicare program or its beneficiaries at immediate risk, such as a malpractice suit that results in a conviction of criminal neglect or misconduct. - o Any crime that would result in mandatory exclusion under section 1128 of the Social Security Act. - o Any crime related to fraud, kickbacks, health care fraud, claims for excessive charges, unnecessary services or services which fail to meet professionally recognized standards of health care, patient abuse or neglect, controlled substances, or similar crimes.
+- Criminal convictions, including guilty convictions, pleas, or adjudicated pretrial diversions for crimes against person such as murder, rape, assault and other similar crimes. - Financial crimes such as extortion, embezzlement, income tax evasion, insurance fraud and other similar crimes. - Any crime that placed the Medicaid or Medicare program or its beneficiaries at immediate risk, such as a malpractice suit that results in a conviction of criminal neglect or misconduct. - Any crime that would result in mandatory exclusion under section 1128 of the Social Security Act. - Any crime related to fraud, kickbacks, healthcare fraud, claims for excessive charges, unnecessary services or services which fail to meet professionally recognized standards of healthcare, patient abuse or neglect, controlled substances, or similar crimes.